Nirmal8103/Player-Performance-Analysis/README.md

 print("MediaPipe is now working!")<br>
 #Expected output: MediaPipe is now working!<br>

-Once the environmnet is setup and necessary libraries are installed, go to Main_code file to find the pyhton code to analyze player performance.
+Once the environmnet is setup and necessary libraries are installed, go to<a href="https://github.com/Nirmal8103/Player-Performance-Analysis/commit/73fe9484c8d36e5e157591261df1f02601e2ffe0"> Main_Code </a>file to find the pyhton code to analyze player performance.